fauxtix/DaisyPets/README.md

 It uses C# as the development language, and was built using the .Net 7 platform.
 It comprises a web api, a desktop application (windows forms) and a web project (Blazor Server => work in progress).

-It is up to the user to choose between the desktop or web application.
+It is up to the user to choose between the desktop or web application (when it's finished...).

 I intend to test the Api by creating a React project also and, maybe, a .Net MAUI project too, when it's more stable...